 Make an extra loan payment each month

-Make sure you tell the lender that the extra payments you plan on making are above the monthly minimum.
-Otherwise, this extra payment could be rolled over to next month’s bill.
+Another trick to paying off student loans faster is to make extra loan payments each month.
+One good way of doing this is by setting up biweekly payments instead of monthly.
+Before proceeding, contact your lender to let it know that the extra payments you plan on making are above the monthly minimum.
+Otherwise, this extra payment could be rolled over to the following month’s bill.

 Put down a lump-sum payment

 If you have come into some money — perhaps through tax returns or a cash gift — consider putting it toward your student loan repayment.
 Dropping a significant one-time lump sum into your principal balance could help you pay off your loans sooner rather than later.